neonevm/neon-evm.docs/docs/governance/technical_implementation/vote.md

   </TabItem>
   <TabItem value="Neon" label="Neon Guide">

-Ledger maintains and curates their [documents](https://support.ledger.com/hc/en-us/articles/4416927988625-Set-up-your-Ledger-Nano-S-Plus-?docs=true) to provide you the best support possible.
-If you want to stay here, you are welcome to follow the Neon Guide.

 > Be aware, we don't maintain and curate guides to partner interfaces following testing.

 1.1 Unbox and charge your Ledger hardware wallet by connecting it to your computer with a USB-C cable.

-1.2 Download the Ledger Live Mac app from [https://www.ledger.com/start](https://www.ledger.com/start).
+1.2 Download the Ledger Live Mac app from [https://www.ledger.com/start](www.ledger.com/start).

 > Select “Mac app” from the dropdown menu after you click **Download**.